 “A book is a garden, an orchard, a storehouse, a party, a company by the way, a counselor, a multitude of counselors.” – Charles Baudelaire

 As a busy caregiver, you need all the help you can get.
-These 10 books offer practical caregiving advice, emotional support, humor and some simple ways to practice self-care or spend quality time with your loved one.
-We’ve provided links so you can purchase them online, but you can also see if your local library has them.
+These 10 highly recommended books for caregivers offer practical advice for caring for aging parents, emotional support, humor and some simple ways to practice self-care or spend quality time with your loved one.
+We’ve provided links so you can purchase them online, but you can also see if your local library has these caregiver books.
 Many are available as e-books, and you may find some in audiobook format as well.

 1. Can’t We Talk About Something More Pleasant? – Roz Chast